rsdoiel/antenna/planet.md

 date: 2025-06-18, from: RTÉ News

-Children's Health Ireland CEO Lucy Nugent has apologised to children and families impacted by recent revelations about CHI's culture, governance and practices.
+Children's Health Ireland Chief Executive Lucy Nugent has apologised to children and families impacted by recent revelations about CHI's culture, governance and practices.

 <br>